Drug Trafficking Defense Attorneys

 Do not divulge any information to a federal agent without first discussing with your attorney.
 Get a diligent and skilled defense attorney on your side to defend you.

-The defense attorneys at Oberheiden, P.C. have the extensive knowledge and legal experience necessary to prepare your defense.
+The drug trafficking attorneys at Oberheiden, P.C. have the extensive knowledge and legal experience necessary to prepare your defense.
 Let us help you.

 If you are charged and are seeking legal advice about drug trafficking charges, call us today or contact our office for a free consultation.